Landesausbau: Climatic conditions

 The Landesausbau was caused by several factors, including a moderate climate known as the Medieval Warm Period from about 950 to 1250, which resulted in a greater exploitation of the natural resources and in longer and more productive growing season.

 Technological innovations

-At the same time, technological breakthroughs such as better harnessing material, including whippletrees, traces and dykes and mills went parallel with improved cultivation techniques, including selective cropping and grazing as well as crop rotation (the so-called three-field-rotation).
+Technological breakthroughs such as better harnessing material, including whippletrees, traces and dykes and mills went parallel with improved cultivation techniques, including selective cropping and grazing as well as crop rotation (the so-called three-field-rotation).
 They improved the supply of the population with food.

 Population growth

 The population of Europe increased significantly at the High Middle Ages, but an extensive, almost deserted fallow land of forests and marshes was not cleared.
 Around 1300, the population of Europe is estimated to have reached a peak of as high as 70 million, and the population density reached a peak of over 20 inhabitants per square kilometre.
 The clearing of woods and the drainage of wetlands for the creation of new settlement and cultivation areas became necessary.

 Medieval French manuscript illustration of the three classes of medieval society: those who prayed (the clergy), those who fought (the knights) and those who worked (the peasants).